 Roman Catholicism is well-known (and perhaps infamous) for its doctrine of purgatory.
 In the most basic terms, purgatory is a place of atonement and purification, which allows those who “die in God’s grace and friendship” to “achieve the holiness necessary to enter the joy of heaven” (CCC, 1030).

 It goes without saying that the Orthodox Church does not believe in this doctrine.
-While we agree with the idea that we experience a “waiting time” between now and the Final Judgment, we object to the Catholic satisfaction model underlying the waiting time, which posits that payment is required from God even after He has forgiven our sins.
+While we agree with the idea that we experience a “waiting time” between now and the Final Judgment, we object to the Catholic satisfaction model, which posits that payment is required from God even after He has forgiven our sins.
 Within the Orthodox theological paradigm, there is either forgiveness or punishment, not both.

 Some Church Fathers, including St. Cyprian and St. Augustine, seemed to believe in a purification after death.
 However, the character of this purification is never clarified, and (as St. Mark of Ephesus underlined at the Council of Florence) it seems there is no true distinction between heaven, hell and the so-called purgatory.
 In other words, all souls partake in the same mystical fire (which, according to St. Isaac of Syria, is God’s Love), but experience it differently depending on their spiritual state: bliss for those who are in communion with him; purification for those in the process of being deified; and remorse/agony for those who hated God during their earthly lives.